 Evolved Gas Analysis (EGA)

-the sample is dropped into the furnace which is at a relatively low temperature (ca. 40-100°C).
-The furnace is then programmed to a much higher temperature (ca. 600°C).
+The sample is dropped into the inlet which is at a relatively low temperature (ca. 40-100°C).
+The inlet is then programmed to a much higher temperature (ca. 700°C).
 Compounds ”evolve” from the sample as the temperature increases.
 A plot of detector response versus furnace temperature is obtained.

 Thermal Desorption (TD)

 Thermal desorption is simply a technique for analyzing the constituents evolving from the sample over a given temperature range.

 Thermally assisted Hydrolysis and Methylation (THM) can easily be done under Helium conditions.

 Thermal Extraction Desorption gas chromatography mass spectrometry (TED-GC-MS).